horta/gig/doc/index.rst

 -------

 Download and unpack the `latest version`_.
-In the software folder, type
+In the unpacked folder, type

 .. code-block:: bash